 Zenith angle 30°

-· What happens if there is no or not sufficient sunshine?
+What happens if there is no or no sufficient sunshine?

-The solar Fresnel system is designed with a buffer storage that can compensate for short fluctuations of the incident solar irradiation duo to passing clouds.
+The solar Fresnel system is designed with a buffer storage that can compensate for short fluctuations of the incident solar irradiation due to passing clouds.
 Nevertheless, solar thermal systems only work with solar irradiation available.
-In overcast or rainy days the collector will not perform and therefore a typical backup system with biomass or fuels must take place.
+If overcast or on rainy days, the collector will not perform and therefore a typical backup system with biomass or fuels must take place.

 The total area needed depends on the system size and collector strings design.
 A good rule of thumb is that for a system with 1 MW of power capacity, an area of around 3000 m² is needed.